 The undersigned offers and agrees to furnish all of the items/services upon which qualifications are stated in the accompanying proposal.
-The period of acceptance of this proposal will be $(\bigcirc$ calendar days from the date of the bid opening.
+The period of acceptance of this proposal will be \\\\\ calendar days from the date of the bid opening.
 (Period of acceptance will be forty-five (45) calendar days unless otherwise indicated by proponent).

-STATE OF New York COUNTY OF Albany

-BEFORE ME, the undersigned authority, a Notary Public in and for the State of New York on this day personally appeared Russell Lincoln who after being by me duly sworn did depose and say: I, Russell Lincoln am a duly authorized officer of/agent forEckert Mechanical, LLC and have been duly authorized to execute the foregoing on behalf of the said.
+STATE OF New York COUNTY OF Albany BEFORE ME, the undersigned authority, a N New York on this day personally appeared who after being by me duly sworn did depose and say: I, R ussell Lincoln am a duly authorized officer of/agent for Eckert Mechanical, LLC ar foregoing on behalf of the said. nd have been duly a uthorized to execute the